testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

     100

 ## Creating a New Wallet

+In the following examples, we will use curl to illustrate request to an API running on the default port 8090.

+Please note that wallet web API uses TLS for secure communication.
+Requests to the API need to send a client CA certificate that was used when launching the node and identifies the client as being permitted to invoke the server API.

+Creating a New Wallet
 You can create your first wallet using the POST /api/v1/wallets endpoint as follow:

     curl -X POST https://localhost:8090/api/v1/wallets                     \